Columbia-Center-for-EDs/Longitudinal-Assessment-of-Teens-with-Anorexia-Nervosa/README.md

 Figure 2.
 Study day procedures

 Participants ate a standardized meal at approximately 12 pm and completed the Food Choice Task with fMRI scanning two hours later.
 The task comprises two rating phases and a choice phase.
-During the Choice phase on each trial participants indicated their preference for a changing food item relative to a repeated reference item (on the left; see Foerde et al., 2015 for further information about the task).
-Approximately 90 minutes after the scan session, participants completed a multi-item buffet meal.
-At 7 pm participants were served a snack-sized portion of one of their food selections in the Food Choice Task (one trial was randomly selected and the choice honoured).
-Note that the exact timings may have varied but the break between each study phase was consistent across participants.
+During the Choice phase, on each trial participants indicated their preference for a changing food item relative to a repeated reference item (see Foerde et al., 2015 for further information about the task).
+Approximately 90 minutes after the scanning session, participants completed a multi-item buffet meal.

+One trial from the Food Choice Task was randomly selected, and a snack-sized portion of the choice on this trial was served to the participant in the evening.
+For patients recieving inpatient care at the New York State Psychiatric Institute, the task food replaced their evening snack and was served at around 8 pm.
+Outpatients and healthy control participants (HC) were given their snack to take home after the multi-item meal and instructed to eat it as an evening snack.

+Note that the exact timings may have varied but the interval between the Food Choice Task and the multi-item buffet meal was consistent across patients.

 Foerde K, Steinglass JE, Shohamy D, Walsh BT.
 Neural mechanisms supporting maladaptive food choices in anorexia nervosa.
 Nat Neurosci.
 2015 Nov;18(11):1571-3. doi: 10.1038/nn.4136.
 Epub 2015 Oct 12.
 PMID: 26457555; PMCID: PMC4624561.